 Study of Emotional Responsiveness (online):

 In this study, we are interested in how changes associated with the COVID-19 pandemic influence teen’s psychological wellbeing and social relationships.
 Teens between the ages of 12- and 18-years old who are fluent in English are eligible to participate in this study.
 Participants will be asked to complete a 1-hour online survey about their thoughts, feelings, and experiences.
-To participate or for more information, please visit our study website at blogs.ubc.ca/emotionalresponsiveness.
+For more information, please visit blogs.ubc.ca/emotionalresponsiveness.

 COVID-19 and Wellbeing (online):